chadsansing/airlock-campaign/gm-resources/session-planning/session-1.md

 They will encounter the ship from the lost systems, learn of the humans' true history of empire and defeat, and decide what to do.

+Rin and Shut began as AI drone ships used as expendable proxies in human wars.
+They formed their own alliance and turned their fellows on humanity until so few precursors remained that humans were rendered hamrless.
+Rin did not want to exterminate them; Shut did.
+Rin shepherded enough humans to survive, but not overrun Cantor, to that system and told them to forget and hide from their past.
+Shut surrounded Rin by becomeing the outer belt.
+Rin became the inner belt to protect humanity.

 ## Scene 1

 ### Type